-The first step in configuring plan file permissions for use with a process is deciding what level of permissions that you want the user to have when the user is not a process step owner.
-This is the user's base level of security permissions that they will always have.
-As long as Interacts with ProcessManagement is also enabled, the process will elevate the user's permissions to the appropriate level when the user is a step owner.
+The first step in configuring plan file permissions for use with a plan file process is deciding what level of permissions that you want the user to have when the user is not a process step owner.
+This is the user's baseline level of security permissions that they will always have.